 Grafted female American persimmons will bear fruit in 2-3 years depending on care and climate they receive.
 Medium sized persimmon, 1.25-1.5" long.
 Heavy bearer.

-Very cold hardy, With a slow growth rate, all persimmons are easy to grow.
-Zones 5-9.
+Cold hardy to zone 6, With a slow growth rate, all persimmons are easy to grow.
+USDA Zones 6-9.

 *Note:Spring trees are shipped bareroot without soil or a container.